greis/cucumber_tree/README.md

     require 'cucumber/rails'
     require 'cucumber_tree'

-This gem doesn't work with database_cleaner, so remove it from your Gemfile and all the references for it inside features/support/env.rb
+This version of the gem doesn't work with database_cleaner, so remove it from your Gemfile and all the references for it inside features/support/env.rb

 ## Usage